gear-foundation/academy/docs/01-getting-started/introduction.md

 hide_table_of_contents: true
 ---

-This section shows how to develop smart contracts on Gear.
-We'll guide you through setting up coding-ready environments for your GitHub projects.
-Additionally, we'll share alternative methods to start working with Gitpod and other valuable information.
+We'll guide you through developing smart contracts on Gear in this section.
+You'll learn how to:

+- Set up coding-ready environments for your GitHub projects on Gear.
+- Explore alternative methods, like Gitpod, to start working with Gear.
+- Access valuable information to enhance your smart contract development process.

 For explanations of unfamiliar terms, check out our glossary or visit our site at <https://wiki.gear-tech.io/>